North America

 Final words

 Traveling with a loved one turns any city into a romantic escape.
 These destinations just make it even easier.
 Whether you want to propose, rekindle, or simply relax, there’s something here for every couple in the US.
+2026 is a busy year for the US, and these locations are leaning into that energy.

 Do you have a favorite romantic city or a secret tip to share?
 Let us know in the comments below – help others discover new corners of love in the US!